wavering-ruby/Supermarket-Backend/README.md

-# SupermarketBackending
+# Supermarket - Backend

 ## About
-This repository have a back-end of a simple supermarket, where we have the relationship between invoice (NF), product and the client.
+This repository contains a back-end of a simple supermarket, showing the relationships between invoices (NF), products and customers.

+## What is needed
+• To run this project, you need to configure Postman to use port specified in the configuration.
+If you want to see the documetation click this link: https://www.postman.com/waveringruby/my-workspace/collection/ccie99a/supermarket?action=share&creator=39610508.

+• The database server used is PostgreSQL, so, you need PgAdmin to view the tables.
+In the DDL folder, you will find some SQL functions to creat and drop the tables needed to run this project.

+• Remember to install Spring Boot and the technologies mentioned in the "Usage Technology" section.

 ## Usage Technology
 ![Springboot](https://img.shields.io/badge/Springboot-6DB33F?style=for-the-badge&logo=Springboot&logoColor=white&labelColor=6DB33F)